enkidevs/curriculum/Java/IO/system-properties.md

 ---
 ## Content

-Depending on the system you are working on such as *Unix* or *Windows*, its' settings can be different and must be taken into account as the same code may not work on a different machines.
-There are a lot of useful properties which *Java* provides us with its' APIs.
-A lot of them are related to files and directories.
+Depending on the operating system you are working on (such as *Unix* or *Windows*), its system properties might differ from the others.
+To be sure your code will also work on other machines, Java's API provides some useful properties that automatically change to fit the running OS.

-Such can be:
+For example in *Linux Steam* folder has this path: `~/.local/share/Steam` while in *Windows* the path is `C:\Program Files\Steam`.
+As we can see, the file separator character (`/` and `\`) is different depending on the OS.

-* `file.separator` - returns character that separates components of a file path
+Some files and directories related properties:
-* `user.home` - returns user home directory
+ - `file.separator` - returns character that separates components of a file path
-* `user.dir` - returns user working directory
+ - `user.home` - returns user home directory
-* `path.separator` - returns path separator character used in `java.class.path`
+ - `user.dir` - returns user working directory

-There are a lot more properties which are worth knowing about.
-The link is provided in the *Learn More* section.
+ - `path.separator` - returns path separator character used in `java.class.path`.
+This character is used to separate individual file paths from each other when they are going one after another.

 **NOTE:** sometimes accessing these properties can be restricted due to the security manager of the system.